Worldwide Network for Gender Empowerment (WNGE)

 United Nations Partnership

-WNGE is a recognized and registered Non-Governmental Organization (NGO) with the United Nations Department of Public Information (UN-DPI).
-We are actively engaged with the Economic and Social Council (ECOSOC) and the functional commissions of ECOSOC, primarily: Commission on the Status of Women, Commission for Social Development, and Commission on Sustainable Development.
+Since 2009, WNGE has been a recognized and registered nongovernmental organization (NGO) with the United Nations Department of Public Information (DPI).
+As of September, 2015, WNGE was officially granted consultative status to the Economic and Social Council (ECOSOC) and the functional commissions of ECOSOC, primarily: Commission on the Status of Women, Commission for Social Development, and Commission on Sustainable Development.

 As an international NGO representing partners from around the globe, WNGE contributes to issues of critical concern to the global development agenda.